 One of the biggest dangers to children is hot objects, and they come in many shapes and sizes.
 A cup of coffee or tea sitting on a coffee table is a danger to small children just learning to walk.
 They often hold onto furniture for balance, and they might see a cup as a pretty object they want to touch.
 Stoves, radiators and wood burning heaters present the same dangers, so parents are being sensible when they do their best to keep their children away from all of these things.
 Severe burns can be fatal, but those that are less severe can still cause lifetime scarring as well as immediate pain.

 Light is essential to a good life, and it has been discovered that some people suffer depression when there is not enough of it during the colder months of the year.
 Children are just as prone to the effects of light deprivation, so it is important to ensure they live in an environment where there is plenty of natural light.
 Parents who are concerned their children are too young to understand the dangers of walking into glass do have options, and placing colourful glass decals by local artists on windows children can reach is one way to help them enjoy the light without the danger of bumping into the window.
 Parents who want their own decal designs can upload them to Siak Transfers, and they can be shipped for easy application.

 Broken Glass Blues

 There are few guarantees in life, so protecting children from modern hazards has become a nightmare many parents endure.
-For those who choose to be proactive in their defense, there are many ways to use art to keep their children safe.
-Helping them avoid being hurt by bumping into glass doors is easy if they use colorful decals, and keeping them in their own play area can be done if the colorful works of local artists are scattered throughout it.
+For those who choose to be proactive in their defence, there are many ways to use art to keep their children safe.
+Helping them avoid being hurt by bumping into glass doors is easy if they use colourful decals, and keeping them in their own play area can be done if the colourful works of local artists are scattered throughout it.